wisleykenede/Data_Analytics_Project_Excel/Project_2-Analysis/README.md

  ![Chart1](../Resources/Images/Project_Analysis_Chart1.png)

- - This chart highlights the importance of investing time in learning high-value skills, which are evidently tied to higher paying roles, especially for those looking to maximize their salary in the tech industry.
+ - This chart highlights the importance of investing time in learning high-value skills, which are evidently tied to higher paying roles.

 ## 4️⃣ Do more skills get you better pay?